FAIRplus/the-fair-cookbook/content/recipes/applied-examples/edhen-odhsi-sdo.md

 **B. **RDF representation of two schema.org types, written in Turtle.** -->

-### OHDSI extension to schema.org vocabulary
+### OHDSI extension to Schema.org vocabulary

 [Schema.org](https://schema.org/) is a general purpose vocabulary for searching entities on the internet, so metadata elements specific for some OHDSI assets were not present.
 To be able to capture metadata as extensive as necessary, custom types and properties had to be created.
 These included:

-*   properties specific for OHDSI studies(e.g. study types and study use cases)
+*   Properties specific for OHDSI studies(e.g. study types and study use cases)
-*   database properties (e.g. database characteristics and population size)
+*   Database properties (e.g. database characteristics and population size)
-*   author properties (e.g. GitHub handle and forum profile).
+*   Author properties (e.g. GitHub handle and forum profile).

-For OHDSI specific types and properties the namespace [http://data.ohdsi.org/](http://data.ohdsi.org/) is used, using the “ohdsi” prefix.
+For OHDSI specific types and properties the namespace [http://data.ohdsi.org/](http://data.ohdsi.org/) is used, using the `ohdsi` prefix.

 The RDF model was validated using Apache Jena RIOT (version 3.15.0), using the following command: